Marker Logo

 Topics.
 This historical marker is listed in this topic list: Notable Buildings.

 Location.
 39° 29.093′ N, 80° 8.506′ W. Marker is in Fairmont, West Virginia, in Marion County.
-Marker is on Madison Street just south of Adams Street (U.S. 19), on the right when traveling south.
+It is on Madison Street just south of Adams Street (U.S. 19), on the right when traveling south.
 Touch for map.
 Marker is at or near this postal address: 425 Madison Street, Fairmont WV 26554, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Marion County Veterans (a few steps from this marker); Veterans Memorial (a few steps from this marker); a different marker also named Veterans Memorial (about 300 feet away, measured in a direct line); Fairmont (about 300 feet away); High-Level / Million Dollar Robert H. Mollohan Bridge (about 300 feet away); A. Brooks Fleming House (about 400 feet away); Marion County Courthouse (about 400 feet away); Boaz Fleming (about 500 feet away).
+At least 8 other markers are within walking distance of this marker: Marion County Veterans (a few steps from this marker); Veterans Memorial (a few steps from this marker); a different marker also named Veterans Memorial (about 300 feet away, measured in a direct line); Fairmont (about 300 feet away); High-Level / Million Dollar Robert H. Mollohan Bridge (about 300 feet away); A. Brooks Fleming House (about 400 feet away); Marion County Courthouse (about 400 feet away); Boaz Fleming (about 500 feet away).
 Touch for a list and map of all markers in Fairmont.

 Paid Advertisement